Dr. Leonard Shlain - What the Alphabet Engenders

 Dr. Leonard Shlain: I have been very influenced by Marshall McLuhan, the 1960’s media theorist who said, "The medium is the message."
 In other words, that the process by which we take in and put out information is actually more important than the content of that information.
 In parallel, as a vascular surgeon, I’ve had many years of experience operating on the carotid arteries to the brain.
 So, I've long been fascinated by the very different functions between the right hemisphere and the left hemisphere of the human brain.

-What Changed the Sex of God?
+What Changed the Sex of God?:

 Dr. Leonard Shlain: Many years ago I went on an archeological tour of Mediterranean sites and our group had the good fortune to have an incredibly knowledgeable guide—a University of Athens professor who told us essentially the same story wherever we went.
 She said, "You know, these temples that stand before you, whether they're dedicated to Zeus or Poseidon or Apollo," she said, "these were all once consecrated to a goddess.
 And then unknown persons came along and changed that."